Scientists find gas on Venus linked to life on Earth

 Issued on: Modified:

-Conditions on our planetary neighbour are often described as hellish with daytime temperatures hot enough to melt lead and an atmosphere comprised almost entirely of carbon dioxide.
+Conditions on Venus are often described as hellish with daytime temperatures hot enough to melt lead and an atmosphere comprised almost entirely of carbon dioxide.

 Writing in Nature Astronomy, the team stressed the presence of phosphine did not prove the presence of life on Venus.